Animal Welfare Conference

 About this conference

-Our popular Animal Welfare Conference returns with the latest on Animal Welfare Bill and an update on Primate Legislation.
+Our popular Animal Welfare Conference returns with the latest on Animal Welfare Act and an update on Primate Legislation.
 Insights will be shared around the innate health assessment and case studies will be shared from local authorities about latest project work, and much more.
 Don't miss out on the 2026 conference!

 Conference topics